andriussvilys/stylegan3-cpu/docs/troubleshooting.md

 # Troubleshooting

-Our PyTorch code uses custom [CUDA extensions](https://pytorch.org/tutorials/advanced/cpp_extension.html) to speed up some of the network layers.
+Our PyTorch code uses custom [CUDA extensions](https://pytorch.org/tutorials/advanced/cpp_extension.html) to speed up some network layers.
 Getting these to run can sometimes be a hassle.

 This page aims to give guidance on how to diagnose and fix run-time problems related to these extensions.

 ## Before you start

 1. Try Docker first!
 Ensure you can successfully run our models using the recommended Docker image.
 Follow the instructions in [README.md](/README.md) to get it running.
 2. Can't use Docker?
-Read on..
+Read on.

 ## Installing dependencies